tscmacdonald/bfg-fleetlists/_site/_special_rules/chaos-space-marines.md

 |Others|May not have any Mark|

 Legion Fleets
-: If the Warmaster’s ship has a Chaos Space Marine crew then all other ships in the fleet that have Chaos Space Marine crew must be of the same legion, unless a Chaos Lord captains them.
-Rivalry Members of the Emperor’s Children and the World Eaters cannot be combined in the same fleet.
-Similarly members of the Death Guard and Thousand Sons may not be combined in the same fleet.
+: If the Warmaster’s ship has a Chaos Space Marine crew then all other ships in the fleet that have Chaos Space Marine crew must be of the same legion, unless a Chaos Lord captains them. **Rivalry:** Members of the Emperor’s Children and the World Eaters cannot be combined in the same fleet.
+Similarly, members of the Death Guard and Thousand Sons may not be combined in the same fleet.

 Capital Ship Squadrons
 : If capital ships are grouped as squadrons then each squadron may only contain a single Warmaster or Lord and that ship must lead the squadron.
 Similarly a squadron may not include ships with differen  Marks of Chaos.